mattialiguoro/Open-Set-Hierarchical-Classification-of-Mosquito-Species/README.md

-# Mosquito Vector Classification via Deep Neural Networks
+# Open Set Hierarchical Classification of Mosquito Species

 This project aims to support entomologists and public health authorities in the **automatic classification of disease vector mosquitoes via deep neural networks (DNNs)**.